alandixon/Android_Usefuls/README.md

 ####  Android in VirtualBox and ADB <a name="AndroidVirtualBoxADB"></a>

-Thhis is the way I found to get ADB to talk to the emulated Android:
+This is the way I found to get ADB to talk to the emulated Android:

 * Determine Android IP address as follows:
-* <Alt>F1 to get a console
+* < Alt >F1 to get a console
 * **ifconfig** and read the eth0 address (ipaddr)
-* <Alt>F7 to get back to the UI
+* < Alt >F7 to get back to the UI
 * On the host: **adb connect ipaddr**
 * **adb devices** will show you if it is connected

+###  Emulators and email <a name="EmulatorEmail"></a>

+It can be useful to have email on the emulator.

+Use the supplied (simple) client with a gmail address.

+[This link](https://www.e-mailsettings.com/android/gmail-mail-setup) explains how to configure the account.

 ## Accessing Sqlite databases <a name="Sqlite"></a>